acnewton/DataProvenance_in_ComputePipelines/_episodes/02-iRODS_FileHandling.md

 {: .language-python}

-## iRODS collections
-You can organise your data in iRODS just like on a POSIX file system.

-### Create a collection
+## Create a collection
+Similarly to a UNIX file system, you can organise your data in iRODS in collections, the iRODS name for directories.
+First we are going to create a collection.
+Note that you can create collections recursively:
 ~~~
 session.collections.create(iHome + '/Books/Alice')
 ~~~